PROBLEMATICWhat challenges are we addressing?

 - There is a risk of burning the house if it falls down

-- While burning, kerosene produces CO2 in a toxic smoke that damages people’s lungs.
+- While burning, kerosene produces CO2 and black carbon in a toxic smoke that damages people’s lungs.
 According to the World Bank, breathing kerosene fumes is the equivalent of smoking two packets of cigarettes a day.

 The people who have more money can buy solar panels, which is much better but still has some disadvantages:

 - The upfront cost is very high

 - If you want to have electricity at night you must combine the panel with a battery, which is even more expensive.